shellixyz/hd_fpv_video_tool/README.md

 ### Command aliases

 The commands can be a bit long to write.
-For convenience they are aliases to the concatenation of the first letter of each word.
+For convenience they are aliased to the concatenation of the first letter of each word.
 For example the `generate-overlay-video` command can also be called with the `gov` command.

 ### OSD fonts